Support Centre

 1.3.
 Case law

-Although case law is not a source of law in Serbia (since current legislative solutions applicable in Serbia lack clear rules governing important issues such as video surveillance), prior decisions of the former Poverenik are important.
+Although case law is not a source of law in Serbia (since current legislative solutions applicable in Serbia lack clear rules governing important issues such as video surveillance), prior decisions of the former Poverenik can be important.

 For example, in certain situations, tacit acts of data subjects, after having been provided with the information on data collection and processing, may be considered as consent to such data collection and processing.
 These 'exemptions' were established through the former Poverenik's practice, and examples have included: